nonlinear-labs-dev/nl-firmware/projects/shared/configuration/readme.md

   - [x] Feedback and Output Mixer
   - [x] Effects: Flanger, Cabinet, Gap Filter, Echo, Reverb
 - [x] verification: every (non-empty) ParameterDescriptor of ParameterDb should be identical to Configuration clone
+- [ ] currently unclear: integration of other shared resources (f.e. nltools) in generated output?
 - [ ] there seems to be a `LF/CR` "problem", on github the last empty line in each file is omitted
 - [x] "dockerize" project and integrate into make process
 - [ ] review: